 The condition occurs most often in people who are between the ages of 20 and 40, and women are more frequently diagnosed with sarcoidosis than men.
 There may be a genetic component to sarcoidosis, as having a family member with the condition increases your odds of developing the disease.

 How is sarcoidosis treated?

 Treatment for sarcoidosis begins with a series of diagnostic tests.
-Dr. Mann may recommend X-rays, a CT scan, blood tests, or lung function tests to determine how the condition is affecting your organs, and in which areas of the body it is most concentrated.
+We may recommend X-rays, a CT scan, blood tests, or lung function tests to determine how the condition is affecting your organs, and in which areas of the body it is most concentrated.

 Depending on the results of these tests, he may prescribe medication to help manage the body’s inflammatory response and treat skin problems.
 Your treatment may also include lifestyle modifications to help you achieve better lung function or immune system health.

-Most patients can easily recover from sarcoidosis, and Dr. Mann at Maiden Lane Medical is highly skilled in treating this and other immune-related conditions.
+Most patients can easily recover from sarcoidosis, and our providers at Maiden Lane Medical is highly skilled in treating this and other immune-related conditions.
 To schedule an appointment today, call the office or book a consultation online.